Our History

 • Saumya Mamgain

-Saumya Mamgain is the Senior Specialist and Manger Strategic Analysis in the Department of Quality Management and Performance Improvement at Lenox Hill Hospital, Northwell Health.
+Saumya Mamgain is the Senior Specialist in the Department of Quality Management and Performance Improvement at Lenox Hill Hospital, Northwell Health.
 She plays a key role in the identification of opportunities for improvement of patient care and implementation of strategies to promote patient safety.
 She is a skilled process improvement specialist in a hospital based setting, who is also a part of the regulatory workgroup at Lenox hill.
 In this role she assumes the responsibility to help the hospital with maintaining and increasing CMS STAR rating as well as with advanced certifications for the hospital.
 She has a background in dental surgery and completed her Masters in Healthcare Administration from Hofstra University in 2018.

 • Carla Sison